 - as well as an 8th sub-unit that hosts some emerging fields of research.

-Since 2017, three research domains are nominated as expert fields if they have achieved significant progress at the level of the three research KPIs.
+Since 2017, three research domains are nominated as expert fields if they have achieved significant progress at the level of three research KPIs.
 This nomination intends to recognize their efforts towards excellence.
 The expert fields are determined every two years in the following three categories: